 Oeko-Tex 100 is a well-known, recognised label across the globe that test fabrics for harmful substances.
-Specialists of the Oeko-Tex institute are inspecting products for toxic substances including the thread, stitching, buttons zippers and any other details of the product.
+Specialists of the Oeko-Tex institute inspect products for toxic substances, including the thread, stitching, buttons, zippers and any other details of the product.

-When products carry an Oeko-Tex 100 label, you can be assured that every material of the product is tested for numerous regulated and unregulated substances that may be harmful to humans.
+When products carry an Oeko-Tex 100 label, you can be assured that every material is tested for numerous regulated and unregulated substances that may be harmful to humans.

 How is Oeko-Tex 100 relevant to baby clothes?

-You may wonder how Oeko-Tex 100 is relevant to baby clothes right?
-Perhaps you would expect that natural fabrics like cotton and bamboo would be automatically chemical free and natural but unfortunately, this not always the case.
+You may wonder how Oeko-Tex 100 is relevant to baby clothes, right?
+Perhaps you would expect natural fabrics like cotton and bamboo to be automatically chemical-free and honest, but unfortunately, this is not always the case.

 Some crops used to make baby clothes are susceptible to pests, and high levels of pesticide are used to protect the crop.
-Also, it not uncommon that toxic chemicals are used during the manufacturing stage of baby clothes.
+Also, it is not uncommon for toxic chemicals to be used during the manufacturing stage of baby clothes.

 Luckily more brands are responding to societies needs for sustainable and safe baby products.
-More baby clothes are made more safely and durably to benefit not only your babies’ health and safety but also our environment.
+More baby clothes are made more safely and durably to benefit your babies’ health and safety and our environment.

-More and more brands are making an effort to reduce or eliminate harmful chemicals and increase the sustainability and ethical values of their products.
+More and more brands are making an effort to reduce or eliminate harmful chemicals and increase their products’ sustainability and ethical values.

 Use of chemicals in Cotton